Zoroastrianism: Indo-Iranian origins

 The religion of Zoroastrianism is closest to historical Vedic religion to varying degrees.
-Some historians believe that Zoroastrianism, along with similar philosophical revolutions in South Asia were interconnected strings of reformation of a common Indo-Aryan thread.
-Many traits of Zoroastrianism can be traced to prehistoric Indo-Iranian culture and beliefs, that is, before the migrations that separated the Indo-Aryans and Iranic peoples.
-Thus, Zoroastrianism shares elements with the historical Vedic religion that also originated in that era.
+Some historians believe that Zoroastrianism, along with similar philosophical developments in South Asia, were interconnected reformative strings of a common Indo-Aryan thread.
+Many traits of Zoroastrianism can be traced to prehistoric Indo-Iranian culture and beliefs, before the migrations that separated the Indo-Aryans and Iranic peoples.
+Thus, Zoroastrianism shares elements with contemporary historical Vedic religion.
 Some examples include cognates between the Avestan word Ahura ("Ahura Mazda") and the Vedic Sanskrit word Asura ('demon', 'evil demigod'); as well as daeva ("demon") and deva ("god") and they both descend from a common Proto-Indo-Iranian religion.

 Zoroastrianism inherited ideas from other belief systems and, like other "practiced" religions, contains syncretism.
 Specifically, Zoroastrianism in Sogdia, the Kushan Empire, Armenia, China, and other places incorporates local and foreign practices and deities.

 Conversely, Zoroastrian influenced Hungarian, Slavic, Ossetian, Turkic and Mongol mythologies, all of which bear extensive light-dark dualisms and possible sun god theonyms related to Hvare-khshaeta.